 There is no need to read from textbooks that were written 10 years ago when learning online, and this responsiveness is something that children love when they are being taught.

-We’ve found over years of teaching that the high level of engagement that comes from using our interactive classroom is great for encouraging children to verbalise their responses too, and this is crucial for learning!
+We’ve found over years of teaching maths online that the high level of engagement that comes from using our interactive classroom is great for encouraging children to verbalise their responses too, and this is crucial for learning!

 5. Learning takes place in a comfortable environment for your child

-Face-to-face in person tutoring can be a scary thought to someone in primary school, but present them with the chance to head over to the house computer to chat with a tutor over a headset, and they will likely be much more receptive.
+Face-to-face in person tutoring can be an anxiety-inducing experience for a young person, especially if it’s in a subject they are not confident in.
+However, present them with the chance to head over to a computer to chat with a tutor over a headset, and they will likely find the learning experience much more appealing.

 7. Online tutoring is cheaper than in-person tutoring

 Weekly sessions will be needed to keep up the learning momentum and ensure steady progress, and payment is usually taken in advance per half term or term, with all of this adding up to a substantial lump sum in one go.

 Value for money is just as important for schools, with budgets growing ever tighter and intervention programmes usually costing about the same as private tutoring.

-Thanks to the overheads being lower and elements like travel costs being taken out of the equation, online tutoring has the benefit of being competitively priced and can be a great option for parents who want a quality service that won’t break the bank.
+Thanks to the overheads being lower and elements like travel costs being taken out of the equation, online tutoring has the benefit of being competitively priced and can be a great option for schools and parents who want a quality service that won’t break the bank.